 Anybody who supplies, distributes, exhibits or displays a restricted publication to someone who does not meet the age criteria specified is committing an offence.

-What happens if you look at objectionable material online?
+What happens if you look at objectionable content online?

-Any time someone downloads objectionable material there is the potential for an offence to have been committed.
+Any time someone downloads objectionable content there is the potential for an offence to have been committed.
 The maximum penalty for someone ‘knowingly’ in possession of objectionable material is five years in prison.

 Law enforcement officials will prosecute people actively trading (distributing or swapping) or who have collected a large amount of objectionable material.
 If you knowingly make a copy of an objectionable publication and/or supply objectionable material to another person, you may be sentenced to a fine of up to $200,000.